-- 1 You can create a paragraph style and apply it to the paragraphs where you want the drop cap to appear. - 2 If text is highlighted in pink, the font applied to that text needs to be activated on your system.
+- 1 You can create a paragraph style that specifies a drop cap, and then apply it to the paragraphs where you want the drop cap to appear. - 2 If text is highlighted in pink, the font applied to that text needs to be activated on your system.